 - Determine the annual pay credit

 This is specified in the plan document and will usually be a set percentage of pay.
 In most cases this will be a nominal amount like 4%.
+What is the pay formula used in a cash balance plan?

 - Calculate the final amount